Itinerary

 Do I need travel insurance?

-Where are the start/end points on the Tour du Mont Blanc?
+Where are the possible start points for the Tour du Mont Blanc?

-Start: On day 1 of your itinerary, pickup details are as follows: Option 1: 8:00 AM at Geneva Airport (the group cannot wait for delayed flights, so please fly in with enough time spare).
+On day 1 of your itinerary, pickup details are as follows: Option 1 = 8:00 AM at Geneva Airport (the group cannot wait for delayed flights, so please fly in with enough time spare).
 We recommend your scheduled flight arrival is 6:00 AM at the latest or preferably the evening before.
-Option 2: 9:00 AM at Chamonix Vert Lodge Hotel - this lets you enjoy Chamonix the night before and a more relaxed start.
+Option 2 = 9:00 AM at Chamonix Vert Lodge Hotel - this lets you enjoy Chamonix the night before and have a more relaxed start.
 You will need to fly in at least the day before.
 It is important that you do not miss your start time as you will not be able to meet up with the rest of the group until the evening of Day 1 or even the morning on Day 2 on your itinerary.
-Please note that you'll have to cover any costs resulting from a delayed arrival.
-End: You will return to Chamonix, Vert Lodge at around 3:00 PM, or at Geneva Airport at 5:30 PM on day 4 of your itinerary.
+Please note that you'll have to cover any costs incurred by us as a result of a delayed arrival.
+At the end of the trip you will return to Chamonix, Vert Lodge at around 3:00 PM, or at Geneva Airport at 5:30 PM on day 4 of your itinerary.
 Feel free to take any flight leaving the airport at 8:00 PM or later to allow for any problems that may arise in getting off the mountain or on the roads.

 Is luggage storage available?